adrian-chang/home-directory/README.txt

 6. For NerdTree, need to use :ReloadBookmark after startup to readbookmarks from ~/.NERDTreeBookmarks
 7. For :Ack, need to brew ack

--- Git Setup Notes
-1. Need to fill out hidden fields
-2. Need to select merge / diftool
-3. Setup SSH keys on new machine

 -- Development Enviroment Cleanup

 1. Remove Dropbox
+ - Remove selective sync first to remove files